ahmedabdalla4/measeq/docs/output.md

 </details>

 A script is used to predict a sample's genotype using a supplemented measles WHO N450 reference dataset.
 The predicted genotype is used to select a reference FASTA file for the sample based on the preset genotype specific reference files (A, B3, D8) included with the pipeline.
-If a sample is predicted to be another genotype, then the pipeline defaults to the D8 reference file.
+If a sample is either not assigned a genotype or predicted as a not currently supported genotype, then that sample is ran with the set `--default_ref` genome.
+This is configured to be the same reference file as the D8 genome but can be adjusted.

 #### Generate Reference Intermediates